cyb3ritic/study-resources/web fundamentals/HTTP_in detail.md

     - specify browser software and version number

 - Content-Length
-    - tells webserver how much data to expect in the wev request.
+    - tells webserver how much data to expect in the web request.

 - Accept-Encoding
     - tells webserver what types of compression methods the browser supports.